THE SYNOPTIC PROBLEM

 7. There were events recorded where no followers of Christ were present e.g. the temptations.

 8. There is agreement in basic order of each Gospel.
-This largely rules out an oral source, which would essentially be without chronological indicators.
+This largely rules out an oral source, which would have few chronological indicators.

 THE SOLUTION